 Hurricanes form from disturbances in the atmosphere over warm, tropical ocean water.
 They die down when they move over land or out of the tropics and into cooler latitudes.
 These storms are called hurricanes in the Atlantic and typhoons or tropical cyclones in other areas of the world.
 Because of the Coriolis effect, the storms rotate counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
 At the center of the rotating storm is a small area of calm weather and clear skies called the eye of the storm.
 Surrounding the calm of the eye are the most intense winds of the storm and thick clouds of the eyewall.

 When a hurricane approaches land, strong waves and wind batter coastal towns.
 Hurricanes also cause a tremendous amount of rain in a short amount of time, which can cause rivers to flood their banks and flood areas that are both near the coast and further inland.
-But most coastal hurricane damage is typically flooding caused by storm surge – the temporary rise in sea level that happens as winds of the storm push water towards the coast.
-The low pressure of the storm also causes some storm surge.
+But most coastal hurricane damage is typically flooding caused by storm surge and rainfall.
+Storm surge is the temporary rise in sea level that happens as winds of the storm push water towards the coast.
+The low pressure of the storm and other factors also have an impact on storm surge.
 If storm surge happens at the same time as a high tide, the effect is more intense and more areas are flooded.

 The window of the year when hurricanes are most likely is called hurricane season.
 This window of time is different in different regions of the world.
 In the North Atlantic, hurricane season is from June 1st to November 30th each year.